-Since the time of Malthus, there have been concerns that with exponential population growth, the resources of the world (fresh water, arable land, food, trees etc.) will not be sufficient to accommodate the needs of all people (Gleditsch, Nordas and Salehyan 2007, 5).
-With current global population at roughly 6.7 billion people, natural resources are already stretched to their limit in the most densely populated areas.
-If birth rates remain consistent, it is plausible that there will be close to 9 billion people on the planet by the latter half of the 21st century (Dyer 2008, 53-55).
-Accounting solely for the growing needs of future generations, it is likely that resource scarcity will become a major threat in the future.
-In addition, recent information suggests that climate change will have an exacerbating effect on trends in desertification, resource scarcity and land use.
-This section will evaluate these links and determine the threat this poses to Canadian security.
-In particular, shortages in water and arable land, desertification and changes in land use are most relevant.
+As Malthus asserted, with ongoing exponential population growth, there will not be enough resources (fresh water, arable land, food, trees etc.) to accommodate the needs of all people (Gleditsch, Nordas and Salehyan 2007, 5).
+With current global population at roughly 7 billion people, natural resources are already stretched to their limit in the most densely populated areas.
+If growth trends remain consistent, there could be close to 9 billion people on the planet by the latter half of the 21st century (Dyer 2008, 53-55).
+Under this scenario, it is likely that resource scarcity will become a major threat in the future.

+In addition to the strain that population growth puts on the earth's resources, recent information suggests that climate change will have an exacerbating effect on trends in desertification, resource scarcity and land use.
+This section will evaluate these links and determine how these threats will affect Canadian security.